bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 ---------------

-The first thing I did was try to implement Real NVP on toy 2D datasets as shown in Figure 4 using Scikit-learn's `dataset generations <https://scikit-learn.org/stable/datasets/sample_generators.html>`__.
+The first thing I did was try to implement Real NVP on toy 2D datasets as shown in Figure 4 using Scikit-learn's `dataset generators <https://scikit-learn.org/stable/datasets/sample_generators.html>`__.
 The blue points were the original training data points while the red were generated from the trained Real NVP model.
 Real NVP can *mostly* learn these datasets.
 "Noisy Moon", "Blobs", and "Random" do reasonably well, while